By ChartExpo Content Team

 One effective method to maintain objectivity in selecting comparison groups is through automation.
 By using software or algorithms to select peer groups based on predefined, impartial criteria, you remove personal bias from the equation.
 Automation helps in consistently applying the same standards across all data sets, leading to more accurate and trustworthy analyses.

 Randomized sampling is another robust technique for ensuring fairness in data comparisons.
-By randomly selecting which data points or subjects to include in each group, you minimize the risk of bias.
+By randomly selecting which data points or subjects to include in each group, you minimize the risk of sampling bias.

 This method is particularly useful in experimental designs or when large data sets are involved, as it guarantees that each subject or data point has an equal chance of being chosen, keeping the comparison groups balanced and unbiased.